50 Best Gifts for Seniors: Things You’ve Never Thought Of

 • GPS location means finding your older adult quickly during an emergency – they just press a button to get help.
 Plus, if the cane gets lost, the GPS locates it.

-• Easy to read clock
+• Easy-to-read clock

 • A bright flashlight